kenBayama/clinical_data/README.md

 └── LICENSE.md

-#### Lauch the project ####
+### Lauch the project ###

+-	install and create a virtual environment :

+			pip install virtualenv
+			python3 -m venv env
+			.\env\Scripts\activate

+-	Install the required environnment project :

+			pip install -r requirements.txt

-from the datapipeline repo :
+-	from the datapipeline repo :

-	cd datapipeline
+			cd src

-COMMAND :

 -	Lauch the preprocess stage :

 			python -m datapipeline --task preprocess

-		The preprocess stage allow you to preprocess and clean the data from the data/raw repo and stored the result in the data/preprocess repo
+The preprocess stage allow you to preprocess and clean :

+ the data from the data/raw repo and stored the result in the data/preprocess repo

 -	Lauch the process stage :

 			python -m datapipeline --task process

-		The process stage allow you to transform the cleaned data into a bond graph wich is represented throught four differents files linked through there foreign keys.  pubmed.json, clinical_trials.json, drug.json, journal.json
+The process stage allow you to transform the cleaned data into a bond graph which is represented throught four differents files linked through there foreign keys : pubmed.json, clinical_trials.json, drug.json, journal.json

 Data Model :